sneakyx/AgilaVocca/docu/basic-installation.md

    - `APP_DEBUG=true`
    - `TELESCOPE_ENABLED=true`

-## or 1.2 Server Installation with Docker and Docker-Compose
+## or 1.2 Server Installation with Docker and Docker-Compose (files not finished yet)

 To install the project on a server with Docker and Docker-Compose, the user should follow these steps: